Nagsclimate/Nagsclimate.github.io/_pages/journey.md

 permalink: /journey/
 author_profile: true
 toc: true
-title: Other Resources
+title: Welcome to the Personal Place!
 toc_sticky: true
 toc_label: Jump to
 toc_icon: fal fa-stream
 ---

-## Navigating grad school
+## The Real Me

 [**The hidden curriculum of grad school**](https://www.nature.com/articles/s41561-021-00799-w): Getting a PhD can be surprisingly different than your undergraduate journey.
 Here's a good way to better adjust your expectations of grad school. |